casper-network/casper-node/utils/global-state-update-gen/README.md

 ### Legacy commands

-#### `validators`
+#### `change-validators`

-Usage: `global-state-update-gen validators -d DATA-DIRECTORY -s STATE-ROOT-HASH -v VALIDATOR-KEY,STAKE,BALANCE -v VALIDATOR-KEY,STAKE,BALANCE ...`
+Usage: `global-state-update-gen change-validators -d DATA-DIRECTORY -s STATE-ROOT-HASH -v VALIDATOR-KEY,STAKE,BALANCE -v VALIDATOR-KEY,STAKE,BALANCE ...`

 Apart from the common `-d` and `-s` parameters, the subcommand has one additional parameter, `-v` or `--validator`.
 Multiple such parameters can be supplied.
 Also note that the third field, `BALANCE`, is optional (ie., the definition can be just `-v VALIDATOR-KEY,STAKE`).